Compassion Focused Therapy

-Sounds like hard work…I don’t know if I’ve got it in me.
+It sounds like hard work…I don’t know if I’ve got it in me.
 How do I decide?

 The time needs to be right.
-And it’s easy to find reasons why now is not a good time.
+And it’s easy to find why now is not a good time.
 Only you can decide of course.
 But, here are some questions to help you figure that out:

 - Can you give it the time it needs?
 Do you have other priorities?

 - What would happen if you don’t learn how to reduce self-criticism?
 What will your life look like in 3 months if you do nothing?

 - Can you put by 1 hour a week or a fortnight to see a therapist?

 - Can you put in 10 minutes a day to practice some exercises?